Sable Mountain Lodge: Our full report

 Along a second walkway is the dining area with a few tables set up for people to sit together in small groups.

 Activities include 4x4 safaris and walks in the park– these begin at 6am and return around midday in time for lunch.
 Then head out again at 3pm, returning slightly before sunset.
-The tireless can go on all-day trips which depart at 7 am after breakfast, with a picnic lunch.
+If you're tireless, you can go on all-day trips which depart at 7am after breakfast, with a picnic lunch.
 You head deep into the park, returning late in the afternoon after a very full day of safari activities.

 Lake Tagalala is about 3 hours' drive from the lodge.
-Sable Mountain usually offers boat safaris on this as part of their full day safaris, however when we were last in the Selous (early 2007), the park authorities had stopped them doing this.
-They are hoping that this will be rectified for the start of the next season, in mid-2007.
+Sable Mountain usually offers boat safaris on this as part of their full day safaris, however when we stayed here in 2007, the park authorities had stopped them doing this.

 Food & drink

 - Usual board basis

 - Full Board & Activities

 - Breakfast times depend on each guests own programme for the day – you would usually decide on a time the night before.
 It consists of fruit, toast and a cooked breakfast – served pretty much when you want it.

 If you opt for a morning safari, then a light lunch is then served at 1pm and consists of salad, a few Tanzanian snacks such as samosas, and fruit.
 Alternatively, if you're out on an all-day safari, then you'll have a picnic lunch somewhere in the park.

 In the evening, dinner is a 3-course affair with plenty of fresh vegetables and salads.
 Dietary requirements can be catered for if the camp is given good advanced warning.